Twisol/mud-proxy-protocol/proxy-auth.md

 party and remove the leaked key from their respective configurations, and generate a new shared key to use.

-### Unique Public Key vs UUID

-In this document I've described the public key as being a unique identifier (UUID) per proxy server.
-The primary reason for this is to minimize the amount of work required on a MUD server to implement support for this protocol.
-By not forcing them to generate a public key as well as the secret key (and by enforcing that all proxies use a standard format for the public key) I hope to raise adoption of the protocol.

-The other alternative, of course, is for the public key to be generated (and unique per (proxy,mud) pair), which adds a minimal amount of additional security but at the same time should not result in too much extra work.

 ## FAQ

 ### What happens if someone else poses as an existing MUD server, and a proxy with support for that server connects to it?